 - Traditional advertising methods vs. modern day strategies

 Introductory Advertising Course

 In this beginning advertising class, students learn about the history of advertising as well as legal, ethical and social responsibilities in advertising.
 The course examines restrictions in advertising as well as how advertising affects buyers.
 Students learn how to communicate with potential clients and customers and explore techniques for reaching a target audience.

 Students conduct research to determine what information can be used when selling products without making false promises.
 Using specific product information, students create press releases, ads and newsletters to communicate effectively with the target markets.
 This course prepares students to organize information and make it easy to read and understand.
 The basics of color theory and design may be incorporated into this course.

-This advanced bachelor's degree-level advertising course helps students develop advertising and marketing strategies.
+This advanced course helps students develop advertising and marketing strategies.
 Students identify a target audience and create ways to sell products to that audience.
-Through analysis of case studies and study of magazines, TV and radio commercials, newspaper ads and Internet ads, students develop advertising plans that can be used by real businesses.
+Through analysis of case studies, magazine ads, TV and radio commercials, newspaper ads and Internet ads, students develop advertising campaigns that can be used by real businesses.

 Advertising Management Course

 Advertising management courses often provide students with practical experience developing and managing a complete advertising campaign.
 Instructors provide students with scenarios where they must integrate a full advertising platform for a potential client.
 Students must understand budgeting, branding, marketing plans, and multimedia advertising, then tie all of these together to build and manage the campaign.
 Typically this course happens at the end of a degree program, and for some programs this is a senior capstone course.